sam-ludlow/mame-ao/README.md

 `.svg <filename or directory>`

+# Phone Home
+MAME-AO will send MAME usage data up to the mother ship.

+By default, data is sent, if you do not want that you can switch it off.

+Options available on the UI settings page
+- `Yes` Send data
+- `Yes Verbose` Send data and show payload in console.
+- `No` Do not send data.

 ## MAME Data Operations
 MAME-AO has the capability to perform various MAME Data operations by passing command line options when starting the program, it will exit immediately when finished.